 Pathways towards food security are inherently complex, even in non-crises contexts.
-Conventional frameworks for food security envision it as dependent on three pillars - food access, food availability and food utilization - all of which must be stable (or
+Conventional frameworks for food security envision it as dependent on three pillars - food access. food availability and food utilization - all of which must be stable (or continuous) over time.9 Consequently, sustaining food security is not possible without some degree of resilience.
+People's capacity to maintain access, availability and utilization of

 Food Security: Food security exists when all people, at all times, have physical and economic access to sufficient, safe and nutritious food to meet their dietary needs and food preferences for an active and healthy life.
-It is dependent on three pillars - food access, food availability and food utilization - all of which must be stable over time.
+It is dependent on three pillars - food access, food availability and food utilization - all of which must be stable over